blue-wind-25/VMA-Solutions/README.md

 **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.**

+---

+*It is possible that your antivirus program will not allow you to copy the JAR file to your computer or run it.
+In this case, please temporarily disable the antivirus program.*